digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 The default protocol for DigitalOcean Load Balancers.
 Options are `tcp`, `http`, `https`, and `http2`.
 Defaults to `tcp`.

+Certain annotations may override the default protocol.
+See the more specific descriptions below.

 If `https` or `http2` is specified, then either `service.beta.kubernetes.io/do-loadbalancer-certificate-id` or `service.beta.kubernetes.io/do-loadbalancer-tls-passthrough` must be specified as well.

 ## service.beta.kubernetes.io/do-loadbalancer-healthcheck-path